 Unless your email list is massive or you have a wildly complex email marketing strategy, I don’t recommend companies like Infusion Soft or Constant Contact.
 Regardless of what provider you choose, just make sure you have the option to segment your contacts into interest groups.

-One of the best ways to grow your email list is by using lead magnets.
+Lead magnets are one of the best ways to grow your email list.

 A lead magnet is a free digital gift like a PDF, recipe list, shopping list, or video that you offer to potential clients who opt-in to your newsletter or email list.
-You can easily create a beautiful lead magnet like a curated recipe book or a three-day meal plan in an afternoon or less!
+You can easily create a beautiful lead magnet like an interesting recipe book or a three-day meal plan in an afternoon or less!

-Email marketing experts say that you can depend on one dollar of income per month per email subscriber.
+Email marketing experts say you can depend on one dollar of monthly income per email subscriber.
 This article explains how to calculate the value of each subscriber on your email list.

 Step 6: Launch Your Program